No. 25 Arizona State opens with 41-14 win over Southern Utah

 Rachaad White and DeaMonte Trayanum each ran for two scores.

+They just picked the wrong times to make mistakes, turning over twice on Arizona State’s end of the field.

+“Couldn’t start the game worse than we did and had an opportunity to take the lead, but had a turnover,” Southern Utah coach Demario Warren said.
+“We gave ourselves a chance.”

-Expectations were on the rise in the desert headed into this season, coach Herm Edwards’ fourth at Arizona State.
+Expectations were on the rise in the desert headed into this season, Edwards’ fourth at Arizona State.

 The roster is full of players Edwards recruited, with talent and experience at nearly every position — a combination that put the Sun Devils among the favorites to win the Pac-12 South.